-&lt;sup>70 This is discussed in more detail in the next section entitled "Suitability of using PUIA as a TEA definition."
+71 This is discussed in more detail in the next section entitled "Suitability of using NMTC as the basis for a TEA definition" section.

-&lt;sup>71 See the discussion on pages 27 and 28 entitled "Unemployment Data."
+72 See the discussion entitled "Unemployment Data."

-&lt;sup>72 For these purposes, the applicable employment rate for a census tract with a small population, such as Central Park's tract, is dramatically affected by the number of residents who are employed versus unemployed in the County.
+73 For these purposes, the applicable employment rate for a census tract with a small population, such as Central Park's tract, is dramatically affected by the number of residents who are employed versus unemployed in the County.
 If the number of unemployed in New York County were lower by a certain amount, even though the same one resident was unemployed, the applicable employment rate would have been 0% rather than 100%.
 This arbitrary result might be the reason that the December Drafts contain the exclusion for tracts with little or no population.

-&lt;sup>73 This assumes that the "each of which" language in the PUIA is interpreted to mean "either of which", so that the bordering tract alone can meet the Threshold.
+74 This assumes that the "each of which" language in the PUIA is interpreted to mean "either of which", so that the bordering tract alone can meet the Threshold.